A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: Black hole spin mass relation

-These considerations show that predicting BH spins is likely to be a bigger challenge in high-resolution simulations than low-resolution ones.
-However, this is under the assumption that the subgrid accretion disc is aligned with the direction of the angular momentum in the BH kernel on resolved scales of the simulation.
+These considerations show that predicting BH spins is a bigger challenge in high-resolution simulations than low-resolution ones, in a model that assumes that the subgrid accretion disc is aligned with the direction of the angular momentum in the BH kernel on resolved scales of the simulation.
 This strong assumption works in low-resolution simulations, where turbulence is not resolved well and where BH kernels encompass a substantial fraction of the galaxy.
-The assumption may break down at intermediate resolutions, where the subgrid accretion disc is not resolved, nor angular momentum flows onto it, while the gas turbulence is resolved and the BH kernels are small.
-At very high resolutions, where the accretion disc itself is well resolved, or at least the angular momentum inflow rate onto it, modeling BH spin may again be less challenging.
+The assumption breaks down at higher resolutions, where the subgrid accretion disc is not resolved, nor angular momentum flows onto it, while the gas turbulence is resolved and the BH kernels are small.
+In high resolution simulations, the angular momentum of gas accreting onto the BH is stochastic and often misaligned with respect to a galaxy disc (\citealt{Levine2010}, \citealt{Hopkins2012}, \citealt{AnglesAlcazar2017}).
+This is also consistent with observations that show nuclear molecular gas discs that are misaligned with respect to their host galaxies (\citealt{Greene2013}, \citealt{Ruffa2020}).
+On the other hand, observations of radio jets indicate broad alignment with galaxy discs (\citealt{Kaviraj2015}, \citealt{Najar2019}, \citealt{Zheng2024}), which may imply alignment in a time-averaged sense.